Danny Philliskirk: Oldham Athletic

 After his release from his contract at Coventry and impressing whilst on trial at the club where his career began, Philliskirk signed a two-year contract with the option of a third on 28 August 2013, becoming Lee Johnson's eleventh summer signing.
 Philliskirk scored 2 goals on his debut for Latics in a 4–1 away victory against Shrewsbury in the Football League Trophy.
 Following this up with goals against Preston, also in the Football League Trophy, and his first career league goal a winner against Swindon Town.

 On 2 May 2014, Philliskirk signed an extension on his contract for a further two-years with the option of a third year.

 Blackpool

-On 7 January 2016, Philliskirk joined Blackpool on an initial two-and-a-half year deal from Oldham Athletic for an undisclosed fee.
+On 7 January 2016, Philliskirk joined Blackpool on an initial two-and-a-half-year deal from Oldham Athletic for an undisclosed fee.
 He scored his first goal for the Seasiders in a 5–0 win against Scunthorpe United.
 He was released by Blackpool at the end of the 2017–18 season.

 AFC Fylde

 After being released by Blackpool at the end of the 2017–18 season, Philliskirk joined National League club AFC Fylde on a two-year contract.
 He scored his first Fylde goal in a 1–1 draw away to Barnet on 22 September 2018.
 Philliskirk then went onto score in Fylde's 3–0 over Braintree Town on 29 September 2018.
 On 27 October 2018, he scored in a comfortable 6–0 away win against Maidenhead United.

+In December 2023, Philliskirk joined National League North club Southport on an initial two-month loan deal.